tl-its-umich-edu/canvas-course-manager-next/README.md

 2. Running the migration are usually done when server is starting up, but in addition if you want to run migrations or revert use above commands

 3. Running migrations `docker-compose-prod.yml`
-    1. For running the migrations in in dev/test/prod, use `docker exec -it ccm_web_prod node server/src/migrator up` and `docker exec -it ccm_web_prod node server/src/migrator down`.
+    1. For running the migrations in in dev/test/prod, use `docker exec -it ccm_web_prod node --loader ts-node/esm server/src/migrator.js up` and `docker exec -it ccm_web_prod node --loader ts-node/esm server/src/migrator.js down`.
-    2. The reason for the separate setups for running migrations for local/non-prod and prod is locally, we don't transpile TypeScript to Javascript and so we always use `ts-node/register` module for running in node environment.
+    2. The reason for the separate setups for running migrations for local/non-prod and prod is locally, we don't transpile TypeScript to Javascript and so we always use `ts-node/esm` module for running in node environment.

 #### Troubleshooting